 Timing: The repair/rebuild of Cashin Quay 2 has commenced.
-The repair/rebuild of Cashin Quay 3 and 4 is expected to start in late 2015 and 2016 respectively, with the work on each wharf taking 18 months to complete.
+The repair/rebuild of Cashin Quay 3 and 4 is expected to start in late 2015 and 2016 respectively, with each taking 18 months to complete.
 The repair/rebuild of Cashin Quay 1 is expected to start in 2015, with its duration unknown.

 Following the development of the new container terminal, Cashin Quay will be repurposed for the handling of general cargo currently dealt with in the Inner Harbour.

 Work on Cashin Quay has already started with the current rebuild of Cashin Quay 2.
 This includes the repair of adjacent land, demolition of the existing wharves, the removal of supporting piles, repairing of the batter slopes, and the replacement of the piles, wharves and services.
 The repair or rebuild of the adjacent Cashin Quay 1, 3 and 4 wharves will be determined by future requirements, but is likely to involve similar work to Cashin Quay 2.
-As mentioned above, the Lyttelton Port Recovery Plan provides for the repair or replacement of structures at Cashin Quay as a permitted activity in the RCEP.
-Also permitted is any associated disturbance or deposition on the foreshore or seabed during construction work.
+As mentioned above, the Lyttelton Port Recovery Plan provides for the repair or replacement of structures at